 Implant Periodontal Prosthodontics Postgraduate Program

 The University of Maryland School of Dentistry, Division of Periodontics, welcomes candidates for the Implant Periodontal Prosthodontics Fellowship program.
-Individuals who have completed their postgraduate training in Periodontics or Prosthodontics are eligible for this 24-month intensive program.
+Individuals who have completed U.S. postgraduate training in Periodontics or Prosthodontics are eligible for this 12-month intensive program, which includes an anticipated 24 hours of weekly clinical time.

-The goal of the Fellowship is to train individuals with established scholarship, clinical, and technical abilities to encourage them to deliver the highest quality of advanced patient care in Periodontal Prosthodontics and Implant Dentistry," states Dr. Christian Stappert, director of the Implant Periodontal Prosthodontics Program.
+The goal of the Fellowship is to train individuals with established scholarship, clinical, and technical abilities to encourage them to deliver the highest quality of advanced patient care in Periodontal Prosthodontics and Implant Dentistry.

 For those who have completed their post-graduate training in one specialty, the Fellowship will provide the opportunity to cross-train in Implant Prosthodontics and Periodontics.
-Periodontal residents gain experience utilizing prosthetics, while prosthodontics residents develop surgical skills, explains Department Chairman Mark Reynolds, DDS, PhD.
+Periodontal residents gain experience utilizing prosthetics, while prosthodontics residents develop surgical skills.

 The lecture and research curriculum as well as clinical experience provides fellows with a stronger foundation in the interdisciplinary management of patients with more complex treatment needs, with emphasis on multidisciplinary holistic patient diagnosis, surgical and prosthetic treatment planning and execution of advanced implant cases.